-If you followed the recommendations given in “How to use the App” guide above, now do “Export -> Material Requirements”.
-You will get a Table which includes the following data about all your parts:
+If you followed the recommendations given in “How to use the App” guidance above, now do “Export -> Material Requirements”.
+You will get a table which includes the following data about your parts:

 - AssemblyNumber, AssemblyName: The info about the nearest parent assembly for a part.
 This info is useful for navigation and for grouping.
 Please keep in mind that the same part can be used in the different (sub)assemblies, so the time of consumption of this part (and the time when the supply process should be started) can be different (depending on your planning policy and on the duration of the entire production cycle).

 - SummaryQty: The summary quantity of this part in the main assembly considering the quantities of all the intermediate subassemblies.

 - FirstOpName: The name of the first operation.
 Normally, it’s “Material Supply” or “Supply” (see above).
 Apart from its “direct” purpose, this info is useful for detecting mistakes in the source data.

 - FirstOpUnit: Normally, this is the name of Supplier.